 He also represents private equity firms and hedge funds in acquisitions of financial companies and performing and non-performing financial assets, and financial institutions in sales of businesses and assets to investment funds.
 In addition, Keith has represented asset managers and insurance companies in various fixed income investments.

 Keith counsels clients in transactions involving residential mortgage loans, commercial mortgage loans (including small balance), credit card receivables, tax liens, SBA loans, servicer advances, student loans, auto loans, cell towers, trade receivables, and peer-to-peer/marketplace loans.

-Keith’s practice include counsel to clients on the structure and ramifications of the US federal government's agency and government-sponsored enterprise (GSE) asset disposition programs, the covered bond initiatives, and other legislative and regulatory developments affecting the finance industry.
+Keith’s provides counsel to clients on the structure and ramifications of the US federal government's agency and government-sponsored enterprise (GSE) asset disposition programs, and other legislative and regulatory developments affecting the finance industry.
 He also advises on modifications of residential and commercial mortgage loans and special servicing.

 Prior to joining Morgan Lewis, Keith was a partner in a global law firm, where he chaired the securitization group and was resident in its New York office.

 Columbia Law School, 1984, J.D., Harlan Fiske Stone Scholar